sanidhyabhowate/100-days-of-code/README.md

 * Added high and low hints
 * Added try-except to handle wrong input
 * Practiced debugging and running Python files from VS Code terminal

+Day 10 - 7 July 2026

+* Practiced while loop with lists
+* Created shopping_list.py
+* Built a menu-based shopping list manager
+* Used append() to add items
+* Used len() to check empty list
+* Used for loop to view list items
+* Used try-except to handle wrong input
+* Exit option working using break
+* Remove item feature kept as bonus